OpenVnmrJ/ovjTools/README.md

 Currently, OpenVnmrJ builds as a 32-bit executable, thus needs several i686 libraries installed.
 *A 64-bit build needs to be tested.
 All components should be built 64-bit and tested.*

+### Virtual Machine

+OpenVnmrJ can most easily be built in a virtual machine for one of the supported operating systems.
+There are pre-configured VM descriptions (using [vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
+The Vagrant files live in the [vms](vms/) directory.

+To build using one of these machine descriptions, simply run the script in ojvTools/bin/build_vm.sh:
+`cd ovjTools/bin && ./build_vm.sh centos6` or `cd ovjTools/bin && ./build_vm.sh trusty64`
+The build_vm.sh script is not very sophisticated, in that it defaults to just building the master branch from the OpenVnmrJ github repository.

 ### EL6 (RHEL/CentOS 6)

 The minimum package requirement for EL6 assumes that your system was installed with the